 In the article State-Based Healthcare Insurance we discussed what healthcare reform should have done instead of Obamacare.
-Federal over-reach of a national agency to manage all the healthcare and insurance companies is just another problem, as we have done under Dodd-Frank for financial and lending industry.
+Federal over-reach of a national agency to manage all the healthcare and insurance companies is just another problem, as we have created under Dodd-Frank for financial and lending industry.
 But that should be an obvious consequence of allowing interstate insurance practice.
 Who would regulate insurance carriers who cross state lines?
-Of course we need a government regulator for all insurance because its interstate.
+Of course!
+We need a Federal government regulator for all insurance because it’s now interstate under Obamacare.

 Never mind the 10th Amendment’s prohibition of the Feds usurping power left to the States, like taking over state-based insurance (it’s not an enumerated power).
 But neither is making all insurance carriers eligible to compete across state lines likely to enable a better solution for insureds as a replacement for Obamacare (PP&ACA).
 First, if a carrier cheats an insured in another state, which one of the states steps up and enforces the law, or can only the Feds do that?
 It’s a regulatory nightmare.

 Carriers themselves, moreover, won’t want to be subject to both California law and Minnesota law, unless they’re just masochistic.
 And, what carrier would want to buy into a market they know nothing about, expand or create a network of physicians, hospitals and providers in a location they’re unfamiliar with?
 It is absurd to think a carrier would jump into an out-of-state market – it would occur slowly, if at all – to prevent carriers from entering to compete only to exit when they fail.